 The services rendered by Cobega Financial Services S.L.U to Olive and each of the companies under these agreements include services relating to cash reporting, cash management and bank relationship services.

 8. Significant change

-Save as set out below, there has been no significant change in the financial or trading position of CCEP since 31 December 2019.
+There has been no significant change in the financial or trading position of CCEP since 31 December 2020.